xiaomingfu2013/LinearNoiseApproximation.jl/docs/src/index.md

 In this formulation, the LNA allows for analytical solutions that are locally valid close to macroscopic trajectories (solution of the rate equations) of the system.
 We refer to the review paper [[2]](#2) for more details on the CME and LNA.

 ## References
-<a id="1">[1]</a> Nicolaas Godfried van Kampen.
+[1] Nicolaas Godfried van Kampen.
 The Expansion of the Master Equation.
 John Wiley & Sons, Inc., 2007.

-<a id="2">[2]</a> David Schnoerr, Guido Sanguinetti, and Ramon Grima.
+[2] David Schnoerr, Guido Sanguinetti, and Ramon Grima.
 Approximation and inference methods for stochastic biochemical kinetics — a tutorial review (2017).
 Journal of Physics A: Mathematical and Theoretical, 50(9):093001.

-<a id="3">[3]</a> Nicolaas Godfried van Kampen.
+[3] Nicolaas Godfried van Kampen.
 Stochastic Processes in Physics and Chemistry, volume 1.
 Elsevier, 1992.